ubernostrum/django-registration/docs/faq.rst

 I found a bug or want to make an improvement!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. important:: **Reporting security issues**

+   If you believe you have found a security issue in
+   django-registration, please do *not* use the public GitHub issue
+   tracker to report it.
+Instead, you can `contact the author
+   privately <https://www.b-list.org/contact/>`_ to report the issue.

 The canonical development repository for django-registration is online
 at <https://github.com/ubernostrum/django-registration>.
 Issues and
 pull requests can both be filed there.